 Disclosure: This review is based on a bottle I purchased.

-Disclosure: this review is based on bottles I purchased.
+Disclosure: This review is based on botlles which I own.